We are looking for a PostDoc to help us develop a PGM (Belief Net and Decision Net) to model the spread of Whirling Disease.

 CASMI [Critical Assessment of Small Molecule Identification]

-competition (finding the structure, of a MS/MS spectrum)
+competition (finding the chemical structure of an ESI-MS/MS spectrum)

 - Press coverage of MITACS